-- The finder can withhold or delay proof of concept tests from the disclosure.
-Attackers would have to spend more time and effort to independently develop exploits, providing users some grace time to protect themselves. - Addition of traceability information where possible in vendor disclosure advisory can be a deterrent to attackers. - Vendors should monitor for public disclosures/discussions.
+- The finder can withhold or delay proof-of-concept tests from the disclosure.
+Attackers would have to spend more time and effort to independently develop exploits, providing users time to protect themselves. - Finders can provide proof-of-concept tests to a limited audience, including affected vendors. - Addition of traceability information, where possible, in vendor disclosure advisory can be a deterrent to attackers. - Vendors should monitor for public disclosures and discussions.

-- Vendor can provide a security advisory regarding mitigation and response. - Vendor can accelerate patch testing and release. - User can apply vendor fixes when available. - User can apply workarounds provided by the vendor. - User can apply workarounds for prevention or defenses recommended by the internal or external security community. - User can use the proof of concept test to check for vulnerable assets. - User can utilize security best practices to limit potential impacts.
+- Vendor can provide a security advisory regarding mitigation and response. - Vendor can accelerate patch testing and release. - User can apply vendor fixes when available. - User can apply workarounds provided by the vendor. - User can apply workarounds for prevention or defenses recommended by the internal or external security community. - User can use the proof-of-concept test to check for vulnerable assets. - User can utilize security best practices to limit potential impacts.